robbertkl/docker-proxy/README.md

 Run your web containers like this:

 ```
-docker run -d -l nl.lapulapu.proxy.host=example.org,www.example.org <image>
+docker run -d -l proxy.host=example.org,www.example.org <image>
 ```

 For HTTP basic authentication you can bind mount a directory with your password file(s) using `-v <path-to-passwd-dir>:/etc/nginx/htpasswd`.
-You can then use the label `nl.lapulapu.proxy.auth=<filename>` when starting a container to enable HTTP basic authentication for that container.
+You can then use the label `proxy.auth=<filename>` when starting a container to enable HTTP basic authentication for that container.

 ## Environment variables